ariez-xyz/clemont/README.md

 Clemont is a Python package for monitoring AI models for fairness and robustness.
 It provides multiple monitoring backends (BDD, FAISS, KDTree, and SNN) to detect violations of fairness and robustness constraints in real-time.

+Clemont observes a sequence of input-decision pairs $(x_1, y_1,), \dots, (x_n, y_n)$ in an online fashion (or from a .csv file).
+The current pair is said to be a *violation* if there exists a past input-decision pair $x_j,y_j$ such that $d(x_j, x_n) < \epsilon$ and $y_j \neq y_n$, where $d$ is some distance metric on the input space, for example $L_\infty$.
+Clemont accepts input-decision pairs in its `.observe()` method and will return the index of any past pairs that form a violation with respect to the passed pair.

 Clemont can maintain a throughput in the hundreds of samples per second even after processing tens of millions of samples, or at an input dimensionality in the tens of thousands, depending on the backend.
-See our paper for detailed methodology and backend comparisons.
+See our [paper](https://doi.org/10.1145/3711896.3737054) for detailed methodology and backend comparisons.

+### News

+* August 3, 2025: Our paper has been [awarded](https://kdd2025.kdd.org/awards/) Runner Up for the Best Paper Award in the research track of KDD '25!

 ## Installation